-All models in this series can operate worldwide on common grid voltages such as 120 V or 230 V. In order to limit the AC current when running on low input voltages, they switch to a derating mode which reduces the available DC power.
+Primarily, the models in this series are designed for 400 V AC supply , but can also operate on a three-phase supply of 208 V (USA, Japan).
+In order to limit the AC current when running on this low input voltage, they switch to a derating mode which reduces the available DC power to 18 kW.
 The switchover is determined once when the device is powered and depends on the currently present AC supply voltage.
-It means that it cannot switch back and forth between derated and not derated mode during operation.
-The model specific derated power is defined as 1200 W (adjustment range: 0...1224 W) for 1500 W models and as 1500 W (adjustment range: 0...1530 W) for 3000 W models.
-Also see "1.8.3.
-Specific technical data".
-The full power a model is rated for is thus only available with AC voltages from 208 V or higher.
+It means that it cannot switch back and forth between derated and underated mode during operation.
+The full power is thus only available with AC voltages from 380 V or higher.

 Once derated, the device would show a permanent information in the display and all values related to the power are reduced in their adjustment range.
-This also applies to master-slave operation of several derated units.
+This also applies to master-slave operation of derated units.